orittt/Secret-Manager-formerly-AAM/README.md

 This repository of downloadable scripts enable users to automate key processes across their Credential Providers and Conjur implementation.

-These scripts are certified and fully supported by Cyberark.

 ## The Main Goal
 Enable Secret Manager (AAM) users to automate and simplify application management tasks via REST APIs such as configuring dual account.